davidgoy/reflect/README.md

 6. Up to two menus are supported - a primary menu and a footer menu.

-7. When creating page or post content, you should use the *Classic* or *Guttenberg* editor that comes with WordPress.
+7. When creating page or post content, you should use the default block editor that comes with WordPress.
 Reflect does not support third party page builders.

 <span><br><br></span>

 ## INSTALLATION

-### How to install and setup your Reflect site
+### How to install your Reflect static site

 1. [Download the Reflect App ZIP file here](https://github.com/davidgoy/reflect/raw/master/Reflect-App/deploy/reflect-app.zip).
 Extract the ZIP file and you will find two folders: